 Your jewellery is designed to be wearable and unique.
-It is carefully handcrafted with love and skill and I take pride in making sure that every piece that leaves my studio has been road-tested (by me!) to ensure that it really does stand up to lots of loving wear.
 When treated with care, your jewellery should bring you many, many years of joy.

 Sterling silver can tarnish over time, turning dull and discoloured.
 This is a result of the intrinsic properties of the metal and is entirely normal.
 9 carat gold is less susceptible though not immune, and the highest carats of gold do not tarnish.
 The best way to prevent your jewellery tarnishing is to wear it regularly - the friction from your clothes and daily movements can help to stop oxides building up on the surface.
 When it is not being worn, keep your jewellery safely in the box in which you received it, or another jewellery box or pouch.
 Take care to ensure delicate items are not allowed to be damaged by the heavier pieces you might have in your collection.